A reddish-orange coating surrounding the outside of the seed of a South American tree. Commonly used in Latin American and Caribbean dishes.

 Also called beetroot, grown for the taproot portion of the beet plant.
 The beet is vibrant red to reddish purple in color and is a popular ingredient to color foods in the pink to red hue ranges.

 Daucas carota Black or purple carrots are root vegetables that provide very stable anthocyanins to color foods naturally.
 Commonly used in confectionery, fruit preparations, dairy applications, sauces and beverages.

-A common root vegetable, orange, red or purple in color.
+A common root vegetable that is typically orange, red or purple in color.
 Orange varieties are highly prized for their alpha and beta carotene content.

 Sourced from the fruit of Gardenia, this blue stable color delivers beautiful hues in rice, confectionery, bakery and dairy products.

 A spice made by grinding the flesh of dried sweet red peppers.
 Commonly used as a seasoning in various cuisines as it provides both color and flavoring.